Rockies' Coors Field to host MLB All-Star Game after league moves event from Atlanta

 The Colorado Rockies will host the 2021 MLB All-Star Game after the decision to move the event from Atlanta over Georgia’s new voting law, officials confirmed Tuesday.

-The Rockies and Major League Baseball officially announced the move after it was reported Monday the two parties were going to announce the new location of the game.
+The Rockies and Major League Baseball officially announced the move after it was reported Monday that Governor Jared Polis and Denver Mayor Michael Hancock were working to land the "Midsummer Classic."

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM